Wasserstein Gaussianization and Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood: Wasserstein Gaussianization for Bayesian Synthetic Likelihood

-This section gives a brief introduction to Wasserstein gradient flows from Optimal Transport theory \citep{villani2009optimal}.
-Let $\mathcal P_2^c(\mathcal X)$ be the space of probability measures on $\mathcal X\subset\SetR^m$ with a finite second moment, and absolutely continuous with respect to the Lesbegue measure on $\mathcal X$.
+This section gives a brief introduction to the Wasserstein space of probability measures from Optimal Transport theory \citep{Ambrosio:OTbook,villani2009optimal} and convex optimization on the Wasserstein space, which provides a foundation for our Wasserstein Gaussianization method.
+Let $\mathcal P_2^\text{ac}(\SetR^d)$ be the space of probability measures on $\SetR^d$ with a finite second moment, and absolutely continuous with respect to the Lesbegue measure $\mathcal L^d$ on $\SetR^d$.
 With some abuse of notation, for a probability measure $\mu$, we use the notation $\mu(dx)$ to refer to it as a measure and $\mu(x)$ for its density.
-For any $\mu,\nu\in\mathcal P_2^c(\mathcal X)$, let
+For any $\mu,\nu\in\mathcal P_2^\text{ac}(\SetR^d)$, let \beq W_2(\mu,\nu)=\Big\{\inf_{T:T_{\#}\mu=\nu}\int_{\SetR^d}\|x-T(x)\|^2\mu(dx)\Big\}^{1/2}. \eeq Here, for a measurable map $T:\SetR^d\mapsto \SetR^d$, $T_{\#}\mu$ denotes the push-forward measure of $\mu$ through $T$, i.e. $T_{\#}\mu(A)=\mu(T^{-1}(A))$ for every measurable set $A\subset\SetR^d$.
+Given that $\mu\ll \mathcal L^d$, it is well known that the {\it optimal transport map} $T$ that optimizes the integral in \eqref{eq:Wasserstein dis} exists and is unique $\mathcal L^d$-almost surely \citep{Ambrosio:OTbook,villani2009optimal}.
+The quantity $W_2(\cdot,\cdot)$ is a metric on $\mathcal P_2^\text{ac}(\SetR^d)$; equipped with this metric, $\mathcal P_2^\text{ac}(\SetR^d)$ becomes a metric space, called the {\it Wasserstein space} and denoted by $\mathbb{W}_2(\SetR^d)$.
+This Wasserstein space has an attractive differential structure with a rich geometry that can be exploited to design efficient sampling and optimization techniques.
+Calculus concepts such as gradient, Hessian, geodesic convexity and smoothness of functionals on $\mathbb{W}_2(\SetR^d)$ are well defined.
+We provide a review of these concepts in Appendix A.